 Where Are You Going?
-We hope your answer is "to the AACSB-accredited business school at SUNY Oneonta."
+We hope your answer is "to the AACSB-accredited School of Economics and Business at SUNY Oneonta."
 The School of Economics and Business traces its beginning to 1970 as an Economics Department that began to offer a business program.
 Three academic majors are offered: Business Economics, Professional Accounting, and Economics.
 The Professional Accounting major is a 150-hour program registered with the New York State Education Department as meeting CPA curriculum requirements.
 Today the School houses two academic departments: the Department of Economics, Finance and Accounting and the Department of Management, Marketing and Information Systems.

 The School of Economics and Business is recognized for the excellence of its undergraduate business, accounting, and economics programs among those offered by public and private four-year comprehensive colleges in New York State and the region.
 Many of the most successful alumni of SUNY Oneonta graduated with a major from the School of Business and Economics.
 From corporate executives to accounting practitioners to economic forecasters to not-for-profit managers to academicians and even an astronaut (Ronald Garan), they attest to the caliber of their academic preparation and provide a conduit to current students for internships and career placement.